 With plugins you can extend the functionality of BlueConic.
 BlueConic offers pluggable options in many areas, allowing you to customize BlueConic to your needs.
-BlueConic has a range of standard plugins that are offered in the Plugins gallery.
+BlueConic has a range of plugins that are offered in the Plugins gallery.

 As a developer, you can also develop and deploy your own custom plugins.
 For tutorials on developing your own custom plugins, see Getting Started.

 Adding a plugin

 You can add a plugin by clicking the "add/update plugins" button.
 This will open a lightbox with three options to add a new plugin:

 Via the plugin gallery

-The plugin gallery contains all available BlueConic standard plugins.
+The plugin gallery contains all available BlueConic plugins.
 You can filter the gallery by searching for a specific name, or by selecting a category.

 Plugins that are not installed contain an Add plugin button.
 When you click this button, the plugin is automatically installed.

 Another option to install a custom plugin is to host it on a webserver and register the URL where this plugin is hosted.
 To learn more about creating custom plugins, look in: Packaging a BlueConic plugin.

 Updating a plugin

 Plugins are actively being maintained and the Gallery will automatically keep an eye on this.
-Standard plugins will automatically be updated when a new version is released.
+Plugins are automatically updated when a new version is released.
 Note that custom plugins you create or upload via zip files will not.
 Select the "Updates" search filter to see all plugins that have a newer version available.

 Click the Update plugin button to install the update.